 - A very serious illness called sepsis that occurs when the body has an overwhelming response to an infection

 - Shock, which refers to life-threatening changes in blood pressure, pulse, and breathing

 If not treated, intussusception is a life-threatening disorder.

 Your child’s long-term outlook depends on how much damage was done to the intestines.
+Most children will have no long-term complications of intussusception if treated correctly.
 Children who had the damaged part of their intestine removed may have long-term problems.
 Removing a large part of the intestine can affect the digestive process.
 These children may need to eat and drink more to get the nutrients and fluids that they need.